ebruchez/public/Reading/2013-10 - The Organ.md

   was tolerated in divine worship."
 - hydraulis disappeared, only bellows organs
 - in general or organs were bellows organs
-- External aspect described by Harun ben-Jahja, 867
+- external aspect described by Harun ben-Jahja, 867
     - "al-urgana"
-    - 60 Copper pipes, Each slightly taller than it's neighbor
+    - 60 copper pipes, each slightly taller than it's neighbor
     - bellows are inserted
     - 2 men apply to pumping
     - organists makes the pipes sing